5 Warning Signs of Fraud and Abuse in Healthcare

 The U.S. has enacted several laws protecting against common types of fraud and abuse.
 If an individual gets caught committing fraud and abuse in healthcare, penalties can be severe.
 You can help protect your facility and support law enforcement efforts by taking the following steps.

-• Conduct audits: Conduct regular audits of medical claims to help identify warning signs of fraud and abuse more promptly.
+Conduct regular audits of medical claims to help identify warning signs of fraud and abuse more promptly.
+This should involve regularly reviewing your billing claims and charts to ensure that nothing seems out of the ordinary.

 Learn More Ways to Promote Ethical Care Standards